top of page

 At Neurodiversity Center of Katy, we specialize in working with autistic women and adults who are navigating identity, burnout, and life transitions.
 Our approach honors your nervous system, your lived experience, and your strengths.

-If this blog resonated with you, we invite you to check out the Neurodiversity Center of Katy and sign up for therapy.
-You deserve support that truly understands you.
+1. If this blog resonated with you, we invite you to reach out to the Neurodiversity Center of Katy and sign up for therapy.

 bottom of page